-- 35 Protin et al. (2016) found that fine-grained minerals crushed in the laboratory before measurement appeared to irreversibly adsorb He from the atmosphere, meaning that the He would be adsorbed at room temperature and then retained until the sample was heated to high temperature during the measurement process.
+He would be adsorbed at room temperature and then retained until the sample was heated to high temperature during the measurement process.
 The idea that a sample might adsorb He at room temperature would not itself be cause for concern, as it is well known that surfaces can adsorb gas.
-However, this process is usually assumed to be reversible, meaning that a sample placed in a vacuum chamber will relinquish the adsorbed air as readily as it was first - 40 adsorbed at room temperature or, to speed up the process, under a very mild heating compared to the temperatures used for sample gas extraction (for example, gentle heating to 50-150 °C prior to extraction at > 1000 °C is a common technique for cleaning noble gas samples).
-In contrast, Protin et al. found that the irreversibly trapped He was not released under vacuum during heating in a temperature range distinct from that in which the sample gas was released, which would render impossible distinguishing the two components without isotopic deconvolution. - 45
+However, this process is usually assumed to be reversible, meaning that a sample placed in a vacuum chamber will relinquish the adsorbed air as readily as it was first adsorbed at room temperature or, to speed up the process, under a very mild heating compared to the temperatures used for sample gas extraction (for example, gentle heating to 50-150 °C prior to extraction at > 1000 °C is a common technique for cleaning noble gas samples).
+In contrast, Protin et al. (2016) found that the irreversibly trapped He was not released under vacuum during heating in a temperature range distinct from that in which the sample gas was released, which would render it impossible to distinguish the two components without isotopic deconvolution.